 - In a large bowl add your flour, salt, sugar and baking powder.2 ¼ cups all-purpose flour, 2 tablespoon sugar, ¼ teaspoon kosher salt, 1 tablespoon baking powder

-- Using a pastry cutter (or a food processor), cut in the butter into the flour mixture until the butter becomes the size of peas.
+- Shred the butter on the coarse side of a cheese grater then using a pastry cutter, cut the butter into the flour mixture until the butter becomes the size of peas.
 Place your bowl in the freezer.12 tablespoon unsalted butter (cold)

 - Now in a medium bowl combine wet ingredients and mix well½ cup sour cream, 1 teaspoon pure vanilla extract, 1 large egg, 2 tablespoon milk